Tekno Autosports: Supercars Championship

 Michael Patrizi was replaced in 2013 with Shane van Gisbergen, in a controversial move after van Gisbergen was granted a release from his Stone Brothers Racing contract on the basis he wanted time away from the sport.
 Both entries acquired new sponsors, with Darrell Lea sponsoring Webb's car #19 and VIP Petfoods van Gisbergen's #97 entry.
 Van Gisbergen quickly established himself a race winning threat in the team's new Triple Eight constructed Holden VF Commodore taking victory at Race 2 at the 2013 Clipsal 500 and Sydney 500.
 Webb also won the Skycity Triple Crown event despite not winning a race over the weekend.
 For the newly introduced Enduro Cup, Marc Lieb returned to join Webb, with Jeroen Bleekemolen joining van Gisbergen.

 For 2014, the team returned to a single car operation with the leased REC returned to Paul Morris Motorsport and van Gisbergen driving the single entry to finish second in the championship.
 Webb joined van Gisbergen in the Enduro Cup, and after starting from pole, the pair were leading the 2014 Bathurst 1000 in the closing stages before a starter motor failed, leaving the car stuck in the pits for several minutes.
 In both 2014 and 2015, van Gisbergen and Webb won one race of the Gold Coast 600.
 Van Gisbergen finished fourth in the 2015 championship, only adding another race win at the Sydney 500 to his Gold Coast victory.

 In 2016, Will Davison replaced van Gisbergen.
 The move brought near-immediate success, with the team winning the second round of the year, the Tasmania SuperSprint.
 After a lean patch in the middle of the year, Davison, partnered with Webb, returned to form at the Enduro Cup.
 After finishing third at Sandown, at the Bathurst 1000, Davison achieved an even better result, capitalising on late drama between the race leaders to take his second Bathurst crown, despite not leading any laps, only one tenth of a second ahead of van Gisbergen.

 In 2020, the team will return to a two-car operation and relocate to Western Sydney.

 In January 2022 the team was sold to Peter Xiberras and rebranded PremiAir Racing.

-In September 2022 the company was placed in to voluntarily liquidation with tax debts to the Australian Tax Office in excess of $390,000.